essykings/python-datetime/README.md

 The simple program shows a naive datetime object.
 If you wish to make it an aware datetime, you have to explicitly factor in a timezone.
 So how can we add information about timezones in our datetime objects?
 The Python datetime library does not have any module available to work with timezones; we can still use other libraries to add timezone information.
 One such library is the pytz library.

-Suppose you want to get the current time in Nairobi city, you will need to use the specific timezone in our program explicitly.
+Suppose you want to get the current time in Nairobi city, you  need to use the specific timezone in our program explicitly.
 To get the timezone in Nairobi, you can use pytz to get all the possible timezones.

 ```console
 import pytz